calibrtr/llm-prompt-test/README.md

 #### Option 1: Install via npm

-Use npm (Node Package Manager) to quickly add Calibrtr Tools to your project with the following command:
+Use npm (Node Package Manager) to quickly add LLM Prompt Test to your project with the following command:

 ```bash
 npm install llm-prompt-test